 They left it for the human consumption untouched.
-It seems to me nowadays with the development of science and technology; some scientists made researches and experiments on the mind and its power.
+It seems to nowadays with the development of science me and technology: made scientists researches some and experiments on the mind and its power.
 They had some knowledge of it and wrote some books about them.
 Therefore, human views, thinking, verbal and physical actions affect the physical world and nature internally and externally, which I had already mentioned above.
 As a human being physical appearance is also important.
 Who will marry an elephant man or woman?
 (Referred to the Elephant Man, the movie.
 This was a true story and there was a book on it.
 The elephant man's mother was a beautiful woman.